JohnBracken/Chaos-ODE-Solutions/README.md

 # Chaos-ODE-Solutions
-Examples of solving chaos-based ordinary differential equations
+Examples of solving chaos-based ordinary differential equations using Python.